<check against delivery>

 But numbers do not reveal the moments that will always define the way in which I am learning about what Australians care about, and why a more modern exercise of my role has become so vitally important.

 Sometimes it is the enthusiastic excitement of our young students, who ask for a signed copy of the constitution to carry with them.
+That's something we've got to get used to - talking to young people about why that document matters and why we go back to the public any time talking about that consitution, and thinking about our democracy, knowing what's in there really matters.

 These moments, which I experience daily, tell me something that is often not shared with our politicians or significant positions of authority.